 - Add all of the ingredients to your food processor or blender including extra-virgin olive oil, anchovy paste, nutritional yeast, shallot, garlic, white vinegar and salt.

 - Blend all of the ingredients together on high until you get a smooth sauce free of chunks.

 - Make sure to shake or stir before serving.
-Lasts in the fridge for roughly one week in a sealed container.
+It lasts in the fridge for roughly one week in sealed containers or mason jars.

 Disclaimer: This recipe post contains Amazon affiliate links.
 This means that if you click on a link and make a purchase, I will receive a small commission (at no extra cost to you).
 This helps support me so that I can continue to put out high quality, free recipes for you guys!
 Thank you 😁🙌